 Honestly, the most stressful part of my river cruise experience was choosing between excursions.

-We found ourselves so active that by the time we enjoyed dinner, the award-winning wines from the region, great conversation with our fellow cruise passengers, and enjoyed the view from our balcony, we fell asleep with a smile on our faces.
+We found ourselves so active that by the time we enjoyed dinner, the award-winning wines from the region, great conversation with our fellow cruise passengers, and the view from our balcony, we fell asleep with a smile on our faces.
 And each morning, we'd awake eager to see what the next day's adventures would bring.

 4. Wine and Beer.